rodrigorega/Lightroom/workflow/README.md

 If ⚑ Flag

+5) Waiting to Develop

-5) Develop - Worthy of a whole other writeup.
+6) Develop - Worthy of a whole other writeup.
 But shoutout to VSCO presets.

 Because Developing is a a long, subjective process, there’s really no good way to automatically advance photos to the next step.
 Instead, I use the Yellow (7) label to signify that I’ve started editing an image and Green (8) to signal that its done being developed

-6) Final rating
+7) Final rating

 ★★★☆☆ - Done developing and the result was meh.
 Its still a good photo, but I’m not overly impressed with it.
 Could possibly be used as filler for photo books that Guri and I are making.